convexset/meteor-flow-router-tree/README.md

 # FlowRouterTree

 A tool for facilitating the creation of a clean set of [FlowRouter](https://github.com/kadirahq/flow-router) routes.
+The idea is that routes might be viewed as a forest of trees, and child nodes (routes) should inherit configuration aspects of parent nodes (routes) by default unless the settings are explicitly changed.
+This cleans up one's `routes.js` substantially.

 ## Table of Contents